U.S. cybersecurity firm FireEye discloses breach, theft of hacking tools

-(Reuters) - FireEye, one of the largest cybersecurity companies in the United States, said on Tuesday that it has been hacked, likely by a government, leading to the theft of an arsenal of internal hacking tools typically reserved to privately test the cyber defenses of its clients.
+(Reuters) -FireEye, one of the largest cybersecurity companies in the United States, said on Tuesday that it had been hacked, likely by a government, and that an arsenal of hacking tools used to test the defenses of its clients had been stolen.

 The FireEye breach was disclosed in a public filing with the Securities and Exchange Commission citing CEO Kevin Mandia.
-It said “red team tools” were stolen as part of a highly sophisticated, likely government-backed hacking operation that used previously unseen techniques.
+A blog post by the company here said "red team tools" were stolen as part of a highly sophisticated, likely government-backed hacking operation that used previously unseen techniques.

 It is not clear exactly when the hack initially took place, but a person familiar with the events said the company has been resetting user passwords over the past two weeks.

+The chairman of the House Intelligence Committee, Rep. Adam Schiff, said he would ask for more information.
+“We have asked the relevant intelligence agencies to brief the Committee in the coming days about this attack, any vulnerabilities that may arise from it, and actions to mitigate the impacts.”

-There is no evidence yet that FireEye’s hacking tools have been used or that client data was exfiltrated.
+There is no evidence that FireEye’s hacking tools have been used or that client data was stolen.
 But the Federal Bureau of Investigation and Microsoft Corp are helping to look.

 “The FBI is investigating the incident and preliminary indications show an actor with a high level of sophistication consistent with a nation state,” said Matt Gorham, assistant FBI director for the Cyber Division.